Rguptaah/Rguptaah/README.md

 I did my schooling from Saran Central School;matriculation from ST.Xavier's High School,Ledhupur,Varanasi;Intermediate from Devasthaly Vidyapeeth,Chilkahar,Ballia.
-I am currently taking web development training from Aptron Institute of Noida.I have completed HTML5, CSS3,Bootstrap4 and now doing javascript.
+I am currently taking web development training from Aptron Institute of Noida.I have completed HTML5, CSS3,Bootstrap4 and now am doing javascript.
 I am very passionate about my web development training and I want my career in it.
-I am not very social or talkative but enjoy talking wth like minded people around me.
+I am social or talkative only with like minded people around me.
 So I do like to be in the group of Web developers.
 I have limited friends.But they are the best to talk to.